segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 6. Enter an audience name and description, then click **Create Audience**.

 > warning ""
-> At this time, Linked Audiences can't be edited or deleted.
+> Linked Audiences can't be edited or deleted.
 Create a new audience to update conditions.
 To disable an audience, navigate to the **Settings** tab of an audience and toggle the **Enabled** button off.

 ## Step 2: Activate your Linked Audience